CiaraGao/GE2324GroupProject/README.md

 - Community detection algorithms for network analysis
 - Multi-dimensional similarity measures and dimensionality reduction
 - Regression analysis and hypothesis testing integration

-## 📚 Course Integration

-This project serves as a comprehensive synthesis of **GE2324** course materials, demonstrating:

-- Practical application of theoretical concepts
-- Integration of multiple analytical methodologies
-- Real-world dataset handling and preprocessing
-- Statistical analysis and interpretation
-- Network analysis and graph theory applications

 ## 🙏 Acknowledgments

 - Hong Kong Government's data.gov.hk portal for providing access to datasets
 - Course GE2324 instructors and teaching assistants
-- Peer reviewers for valuable feedback
+- Peer reviewers during presentation for valuable feedback

 ## 📄 License

 This project is part of academic coursework for GE2324.
 Please cite appropriately if using any components of this analysis.

 ## 📞 Contact

+qimiaogao2-c@my.cityu.edu.hk

 For questions or collaboration opportunities, please contact the team members or open an issue in this repository.